Tennessee Department of State - Division of Publications

 Tennessee 106th General Assembly - Private Acts Search

-Note: TCA 8-3-202 requires local governments to notify the secretary of state of action taken on a private act by December 1st of year passed.
+Note: TCA 8-3-202 requires local governments to notify the Secretary of State of action taken on a private act by December 1st of the year passed.
 If not notified, the act becomes null and void.
 TCA 8-3-202.

 Chapter Number Subject Abstract Bill Number Action